Ivan-Klabucar/Dental-Intervention-Detection/Readme.md

 Goal: Train a robust dental intervention detection model. <br>
 Challenges:
- - unbalanced classes,
+ - imbalanced classes,
- - inconsistent bounding box labelling methodology,
+ - inconsistent bounding box labeling methodology,
  - many unlabelled instances

-Trained model was used to improve original dataset through a semi-automatic process where a dentist could approve or reject high-confidence predictions that did not match the ground truth.
+The trained model was used to improve the original dataset through a semi-automatic process where a dentist could approve or reject high-confidence predictions that did not match the ground truth.